thebungler/hsd2ora/notes.md

 32:"" <br />
 33:"group penetrate"
 </details>
-- "clip" determines if a layer is a clipping layer.
-- "bihuacount" determines stroke count on a given layer.
-- "bean-type" is 0 for a paint layer, and 1 for a folder layer.
-I do not know if other possible values exist.
-- "is-3d" determines whether a layer was generated using HiPaint's 3D model tool.
-The layer is still a flat image in the HSD, and does not contain the actual 3D model.
-- I have not investigated the use of "is-foreground" or "is-background", as they were false in all of my project files.
+I have not investigated the use of "is-foreground" or "is-background", as they were false in all of my project files.

 ## background
 A JSON object.
 Contains colour information for the background layer, stored in a signed 32-bit integer format.
 (I was told this, but I'm unfamiliar with the format.)